KeKs0r/documentation/Guides/NodeJS/Sailsjs.md

 };
 ~~~

+### Socket.io and websocket support

+Client / backend communication is done via [socket.io](http://socket.io/) (websockets), so it is important to use `*.cloudcontrolapp.com` domain instead of `*.cloudcontrolled.com`.
+For more details please visit our [Websockets documentaion](https://www.cloudcontrol.com/dev-center/Platform%20Documentation#websockets).

 ## Pushing and Deploying the App

 Choose a unique name to replace the `APP_NAME` placeholder for your application